Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: System Model

+be the third absolute moment of the information density.
+Here, $\EE{P\times W_k}{\cdot}$ and $\Vaa{P\times W_k}{\cdot}$ denote the expectation and the variance, respectively, when the joint probability distribution of $(X,Y_k)$ is $P\times W_k$, and $\EE{P}{\cdot}$ denotes the expectation when the probability distribution on $X$ is $P$.
 The capacity of the CM-DMBC is given by \eqref{eq:capacity_def}, where the supremum is over all probability distributions $P\in \mathcal{P}(\mathcal{X})$.
 We restrict ourselves to the case where the supremum in \eqref{eq:capacity_def} is attained by a unique probability distribution $P^*$.
 The corresponding (unique) capacity-achieving output distribution for decoder $k$ is denoted by $P_{Y_k}^*$.
 Furthermore, the individual capacities of each of the discrete memoryless component channels $\{W_k\}$ are denoted by

 Finally, we let $V_{k} \triangleq V_k(P^*)$ and let $\diff I_k(\vect{v})$ denote the directional derivative of the mutual information $I_k(P)$ along the direction $\vect{v}\in\mathbb{R}_0^{|\mathcal{X}|}$ at the point $P^*$